jankotek/mapdb-site/_posts/2017-05-24-kotlin_vs_java_lambdas_and_locks.md

 });
 ```

-It works, lock is specified only once, but this creates new problems:
+It works, lock is specified only once, but this creates some new problems:

 * New `Runnable` (lambda) is allocated on every invocation.
-I do not think that is problem for modern JVMs.
+I do not think that is a problem for modern JVM with good GC.

 * Lambda invocation inside method adds three new stack frames.
-That is big overhead, JIT can not work that well.
+That is big overhead, and it prevents JIT.

 * It breaks local context; because lambda is executed somewhere else, one can not return from method or continue local cycle.